SecKiller/Amazon-Email-Checker-Validator/README.md

 # Amazon-Email-Checker-Validator
-2019 Amazin Email Checker Validator Without Proxy or Socks
+2019 Amazon Email Checker Validator Without Proxy or Socks

 It's the new version of Amazon email Checker Validtor Optimized on thread with Fast Speed